killthebuddh4/banyan/apps/whisper/README.md

 NEXT

-implement useBrpcClient and useBrpcServer (GONNA BE SO SICK)
+- implement useBrpcClient and useBrpcServer (GONNA BE SO SICK)

+When you create a group, you should start an ownerClient and ownerServer, When someone joins the group, they should start a memberClient and memberServer. when someone joins the group, they should tell the group owner.